 In the early stages of Achilles tendinopathy, ice therapy can be helpful for pain management and can help to decrease swelling.
 Speak with your healthcare professional for the correct advice.

 Research of specific exercises has been shown to help Achilles pain.
 These specific eccentric exercises help to both stretch and strengthen the tendon and assist the healing process.

-Again, please speak to your trusted physiotherapist to find out exactly what you need to do.
+Again, please speak to your specialist physiotherapist to find out exactly what you need to do.

-Extracorporeal shock-wave therapy-special sound waves travel through your skin to your Achilles tendon during this procedure.
-The strongest evidence for the effectiveness of Extracorporeal Shockwave therapy is in the treatment of tendinopathies.
+Special sound waves travel through your skin to your Achilles tendon during this procedure.
+The strongest evidence for the effectiveness of Shockwave therapy is in the treatment of tendinopathies.
 Shockwave stimulates the natural healing processes and has a regenerative and tissue repairing effect.
 Pain will be released, motor function will increase and calcifications can be reduced.

 Specialist insoles or orthotics can help improve your foot function.
 A specific heel raise may help to offload the actual tendon and reduce pain.

 For certain tendon injuries, injection of a steroid drug is a common treatment.
 However, for the treatment of Achilles tendinopathy, the use of steroid injections is controversial and is not approved in the UK.
 There is a chance of further weakening the tendon if steroids are injected directly into the Achilles tendon.
 There have been instances where tearing (rupture) of the tendon has been triggered.
 Injecting steroid around the Achilles tendon is another option.
 But again, in the UK, this is not approved.